AarhusAI/helm-deployments/README.md

 ```

 Change `automated` to true in `applications/argo-cd-resources/values.yaml` for the `vllm` application.
 Add, commit and
-push the changes to have argo deploy vLLM automatically. __Note__, that it may take some time to deploy vLLM for the
+push the changes to have Argo deploy vLLM automatically. __Note__, that it may take some time to deploy vLLM for the
 first time as it downloads the model from huggingface.com and loadeds it into GPU memory.

 ## LiteLLM

-This is a LLM proxy that can be used the generate virtual API keys and keep track of token cost.
+This is a LLM proxy that can be used to generate virtual API keys and keep track of token cost.
 It is able to talk to
 many different LLM servicing frameworks.
 It extends the ability to connect to Azure, Claude, OpenAI APIs which are not
 necessarily supported by the frontend (open-web-ui).
-It also have en build in, simple, chat interface to which can be
+It also has a built-in, simple, chat interface which can be used to
-used to debug connections to models.
+debug connections to models.

-It is also the place to place guardrails, and we currently ship with a single custom guardrail that ensures that the
+It is also the place to set up guardrails.
+We currently ship with a single custom guardrail that ensures that the
 context window for Mistral is not "overrunned" by ensureing that the context window is not larger than the model's
 maximum context window.
 So if you are using another model, you may need to adjust the guardrail configuration.